patrickroberts/simply/README.md

 ## A playground for external polymorphism in C++

 - No macros
-- Concise syntax for defining and using affordances
+- Concise syntax for defining and using mixins
 - Supports allocators
 - `constexpr` in C++26